 For the past decade, Alexis has also taught documentary filmmaking to young people.
 She developed the filmmaking program for The TEAK Fellowship, a nonprofit program for low-income students in New York City.
 Focusing on teaching social engagement through documentary film, the year-round course culminates in the production of short documentaries made by the students themselves.
 Alexis has also developed filmmaking curricula for engineering students at Massachusetts Institute of Technology and taught at the Video Lab, a youth program at the New School.
-She created curricula and workshops for such nonprofits as the Reciprocity Foundation, targeted to homeless youth (particularly LGBT-identified); and Metropolis Ensembles’ Youth Works, dedicated to musical education for underserved middle students.
+She created curricula and workshops for nonprofits such as the Reciprocity Foundation, targeted to homeless youth (particularly LGBT-identified); and Metropolis Ensembles’ Youth Works, dedicated to musical education for underserved middle students.

 Alexis holds a B.A. from Brown University and an M.A. in Media Studies and Documentary Filmmaking from the New School.